-If you haven’t already spotted a few of these keep your eyes peels this month for Mother Nature’s May performance!
+If you haven’t already spotted a few of these keep your eyes peels these months for Mother Nature’s late spring performances!

 Palo Verde & Ironwood Tree

 You’ve probably already caught some of these blooming around town.
 The Palo Verde tree, whose name translates in Spanish to “green stick,” has unique green bark.
 This green color comes from chlorophyll.
 Unlike most trees, this plant gets a lot of photosynthesizing done through its bark.
 April is the month Palo Verde bloom with their beautiful and bright yellow (& edible) flowers!

 Given their ability to store water, they are fairly independent of rain.
 They bloom well nearly every year, though wetter years produce more flowers.
 The greatest diversity of spring-blooming species can be seen in April.
 The cactus show continues as the abundant prickly pears bloom in early May, followed by saguaros from mid-May to mid-June. – Source: Desert Museum

-May is just as good a month as any to wildlife in our surrounding desert!
+May is just as good a month as any for wildlife in our surrounding desert!
 With warming temperatures, look out for snakes and lizards warming themselves in the desert sun.

 Don’t expect to see much water this month.
-April may record some precipitation and the month of May is historically dry, a trend that will carry us into the summer until we’re greeted by Monsoon Season in Mid-July through August.
+April may record some precipitation and the month of May is historically dry, a trend that will carry us into the summer until we’re greeted by Monsoon Season, July through mid-September.
 Temps will start increasing as well!
 Make sure you’re wearing sunscreen and a sun protection while enjoying the outdoors and as always bring and drink LOTS of water!

 Know of other natural events happening this month??
 Share them with us on social media or shoot us an email at firstname.lastname@example.org.

 -Happy Exploring Everyone –